Beyoncé releases seventh album, 'Renaissance'

 I'll see y'all in prison

 She addressed the leak, and the backlash from patient fans it received on social media, in a post just ahead of the album's actual release, writing: "I appreciate you for calling out anyone that was trying to sneak into the club early ... we are going to take our time and enjoy the music."
-To that end, and the album is being released without videos, in contrast to the visual-heavy release of Lemonade in 2016.
+To that end, and the album is initially being released without videos, in contrast to the visual-heavy releases of Lemonade in 2016 and the self-titled album in 2013.

-"My intention was to create a safe place, a place without judgment," Beyoncé wrote on her website.
+"My intention was to create a safe place, a place without judgment," Beyoncé's statement on her website reads.
 "A place to be free of perfectionism and overthinking.
 A place to scream, release, feel freedom.
 It was a beautiful journey of exploration.
 I hope you find joy in this music.
 I hope it inspires you to release the wiggle.
 Ha!
 And to feel as unique, strong, and sexy as you are."

 Copyright 2022 NPR.
 To see more, visit https://www.npr.org.